GiacomoCorradini/gtec_rosmsgs/README.md

+# ROS messages

 The original repository is: https://github.com/GTEC-UDC/rosmsgs, some changes have been made in order to be able to compile it for [ROS2 Humble](https://docs.ros.org/en/humble/index.html)

-# OLD README

 **NOTE:** This repository is related with the next scientific work: